-Deferred revenue, also known as unearned revenue, refers to advance payments a company receives for products or services that are to be delivered or performed in the future.
+Deferred revenue refers to advance payments a Company receives for products or services that are to be delivered or performed in the future.

 1. How to use Deferred Revenue

-Internet and broadcasting service providers offers subscription plans on quarterly or yearly basis.
-They take complete payment in advance from the customer for couple of months, but book income on monthly basis in their book of accounts.
+Internet and broadcasting service providers offer subscription plans on quarterly or yearly basis.
+They take complete payment in advance from the Customer for couple of months, but book income on monthly basis in their book of accounts.
+This is Deferred Revenue for the Supplier and Deferred Expense for the Customer.
 Following is how they should configure Deferred Revenue accounting in ERPNext to automate the process.

 In the Item master created for the subscription plan, under Deferred Revenue section, check field Enable Deferred Revenue.
 You can also select a Deferred Revenue account for this particular item and number of months.